 Over To You

 All said and done, we’ve just covered the tip of the iceberg.
-While these 6 apps are a good start towards building engagement in your remote team, there’s a lot more to explore on the Apps directory.
+While these 8 slack apps for employee engagement are a good start towards building your remote team, there’s a lot more to explore on the apps directory.

-So what are you waiting for, do more with Slack by integrating relevant apps today!
+So what are you waiting for, do more with Slack slack apps for employee engagement.